-Below design changes have been made on Honey Badger tray from Knox tray, to accommodate to the new design of Honey Badger:
+Below design changes have been made on Honey Badger tray from Knox tray, to accommodate to the new use case of Honey Badger:

-- New card guide on the right side for Honey Badger baseboard which is wider than Knox SEB.
+- New card guide for Honey Badger baseboard which is wider than Knox SEB.
 Circled item in Figure 12 below. - Shortened center card guide to accept both Honey Badger baseboard and Knox SEB.
 Circled item in Figure 13 below. - Non-tilting tray / Fixed hinge to avoid interference between the upper tray and the lower tray when tilted down.